 When you rename field names, you may want to confirm the original name from the source data.
-You can do this by accessing the Field Settings for the field in question.
-Either right click the field and choose Value field settings, or click Field Settings on the Options Tab of the PivotTable Tools ribbon.
-Here you can see the original field name.
+You can do this by accessing Field Settings for the field in question.
+Either right-click on the field and choose Value field settings, or click Field Settings on the Options Tab of the PivotTable Tools ribbon.
+Here, you can see the original field name.

 In contrast to value fields, Row and Column label field names will be identical to the name in the field list.
 In fact, they are linked, as we’ll see in a minute.